 The following is a listing of Broadsides held by the Archives and Special Collections of the Franklin and Marshall College Library.
 The broadsides are listed alphabetical order by title as they appear in manuscript boxes and flat drawers.
-The bulk of this collection comes from the Unger-Bassler collection which was deposited at Franklin and Marshall in 1950.
+The bulk of this collection comes from the Unger-Bassler collection which was deposited at Franklin and Marshall in 1950 with additions from other donors throughout the years.
 The alpha-numeric designations listed were most likely assigned during the processing of the materials at that time.
 No key to the alpha-numeric designations has been located.
 The collection of broadsides is housed in three manuscript boxes and five flat file drawers.

 Approximately 1/4 of the Broadsides Collection has been digitized and is available at Scholars Square, the F&M Institutional Repository.

 Amsler, Cory M. Bucks County Fraktur.
 Doylestown, PA.: Bucks County Historical Society; Kutztown, PA. : Pennsylvania German Society, c2001.

 Bird, Michael S. O Noble Heart/O Edel Herz: Fraktur and Spirituality in Pennsylvania German Folk Art.
 Virginia Beach, VA : Donning Co., 2002.

 Borneman, Henry.
 Pennsylvania German Illuminated Manuscripts; a Classification of Fraktur-Schriften and an Inquiry into Their History and Art.
 Norristown, PA : Pennsylvania German Society, 1937; New York : Dover Publications, 1973.